 The British Chiropractic Association revealed that just a fifth of the 1,643 workers polled had been offered a desk assessment, ergonomic chairs or laptop stands by their employer to help reduce the level of pain they experienced.
 If workers use display screen equipment every day for more than an hour, then employers must do a workstation assessment.

-There exist some really good products out there, which can help protect your body whilst working and minimise back pain.
+There are some really good products out there, which can help protect your body whilst working and minimise back pain.

-Here are some tips to improve your posture at work:
+Here are some ways to correct posture at your desk:

 - Standing desks are fantastic for those who suffer from lower back pain.
 You can switch from sitting to standing through the day.
 It reduces the strain on your muscles.